What are mixture experiments?

 Software

-2. Use R or Python and do some programming.
+2. R or Python with dedicated libraries.

 Commercial solutions